Osbakk88/Project-Exam-1-/README.md

 - **Cart Design**: Used ideas from a Designmodo tutorial (https://designmodo.com/shopping-cart-ui/)
 - **API Setup**: Followed my teacher's guide for connecting to the Noroff API
-- **Planning**: Got help organizing my project with proper documentation
+- **Planning**: Got help organizing my project with proper documentation -**Teachers guaidence**: Help with the API setup

 ## What I Learned

 - How to connect to APIs with JavaScript
+- Creating a carosel
 - Making forms for login and registration
 - Storing user data in the browser
 - Creating a shopping cart that remembers items